EveryOneIsGross/apathyAI/README.md

 The algorithm can be used in various contexts and purposes where one wants to limit or control the conversation with a chatbot.
 For example, one could use it to create a chatbot that sells products online, where the chatbot only responds when the user asks about a product or says a keyword related to buying or ordering.
 Another example could be to create a chatbot that provides information or support, where the chatbot only responds when the user asks a specific question or says a keyword related to getting help or feedback.
 Another example could be to create a chatbot that entertains or educates, where the chatbot only responds when the user says something funny or interesting or says a keyword related to playing a game or learning something new.

-## Limitations and Challenges

-The algorithm has some limitations and challenges that need to be addressed or improved.
-For example, the algorithm relies on predefined topics and keywords that may not cover all possible scenarios or situations that may arise in a conversation.
-The algorithm may also generate responses that are inappropriate or irrelevant for some contexts or purposes.
-The algorithm may also fail to recognize some keywords or phrases that are synonyms or variations of the predefined ones.
-The algorithm may also have some ethical or social implications that need to be considered, such as the potential impact of using a chatbot that expresses apathy and inaction on the user’s mood, motivation, or behavior.

 ## Inspiration

 The main source of inspiration for this project is the book Either/Or by Søren Kierkegaard, which can be found here: